OpenTranslationBible/open-bible/en-GB/54.1 Timothy/md/1-timothy-01.md

 ## 1 Timothy 1:2

-To Timothy, my true son in the faith: Grace, mercy, and peace from God the Father and Christ Jesus our Lord.
+To Timothy, my true son in the faith: May grace, mercy, and peace come to you from God the Father and Christ Jesus our Lord.

 ## 1 Timothy 1:3